Capacitor: Parallel-plate capacitor

-The simplest model of a capacitor consists of two thin parallel conductive plates each with an area of $A$ separated by a uniform gap of thickness $d$ filled with a dielectric with permittivity $\varepsilon$.
+The simplest model of a capacitor consists of two thin parallel conductive plates each with an area of $A$ separated by a uniform gap of thickness $d$ filled with a dielectric of permittivity $\varepsilon$.
 It is assumed the gap $d$ is much smaller than the dimensions of the plates.
 This model applies well to many practical capacitors which are constructed of metal sheets separated by a thin layer of insulating dielectric, since manufacturers try to keep the dielectric very uniform in thickness to avoid thin spots which can cause failure of the capacitor.